RSA1218/enterprise-iam-lab/documentation/joiner-mover-leaver.md

 ## 2.4 Validate Application Access

-Test Jane's access to the SAML Toolkit.
+Test Dorothy's access to the SAML Toolkit.

-Because Jane is no longer a member of:
+Because Dorothy is no longer a member of:

 `SG-Finance-Users`